qmonnet/dataplane/README.md

 > After that it simply calls `cargo build`.
 > Normally we would include those kinds of setting in `Cargo.toml` but `cargo` can not currently express all the `RUSTFLAGS` we are using (thus the `just` wrapper).

+This covers basic testing and building of dataplane, but [there is more to testing dataplane](./testing.md).

 ## VSCode Setup

 Because this repository uses a custom sysroot with custom libraries and binaries, you need to make sure rust-analyzer is aware of the sysroot and runs the correct cargo binary.